 Compromising his principles though, and working day and night to make ends meet, made him desperate for control wherever he could get it.
 That place of power was over his wife and kids.
 He needed their help to keep his writing business running and he drove them without concern or notice of their needs.
 In one of the more powerful scenes in the movie, his wife, Cleo (Diane Lane), confronts him with what he’s become.
 With her help, he must face the way he’s turned against the people he loves the most.
 He’s something he’s never been before – a bully.
 That was one spoil of Trumbo’s fear.

 The Undoing Of Fear

 The only way to undo fear is not to let it undo you.
 That means facing your fear, understanding its origins, and working those origins out.
 These are the kinds of things I help my patients with.
 Dalton and Cleo Trumbo did their best to stand up against fear in spite of those who tried to stop them.
-They’d have had no time for therapy.
-They were both just trying to stay afloat.
+They’d have no time for therapy.
+Both of them just trying to stay afloat.

 Luckily, they did.
 Cleo held the family together.
-They worked.
-They survived.
+They worked and survived.
 And, in the end, thanks to Otto Preminger (Christian Berkel) for Exodus and Kirk Douglas (Dean O’Gorman) for Spartacus, Trumbo got the screen credit and awards he was due.
 Yet, even standing strong, maintaining his dignity and the courage of his convictions, barely sleeping, and not giving in – takes its toll.